MarianBusila/AZ203/PaaS/PaaS.md

     ```

 * create an Azure App Service background task by using WebJobs [Get started with WebJobs SDK](https://docs.microsoft.com/en-us/azure/app-service/webjobs-sdk-get-started)
+    - web jobs are build as console applications and deployed in an App Service
+    - web jobs can have triggers as azure functions (timer, queue ,etc).
+They can also be run manually.
+They can also be long running processes (continuous)

 * enable diagnostics logging

 ## Create Azure App Service mobile apps